 Often, organizations cite “better alignment with business priorities” as a key driver for scaling practices.
 However, implementing scaled Agile frameworks alone does not guarantee this alignment.
 In fact, the added governance can sometimes create a false sense of alignment, distancing teams from real business priorities.
 For companies in fast-moving, competitive markets, relying solely on scaled Agile frameworks can constrain the speed and innovation needed to stay ahead.

 At the heart of the unscaling concept is the realization that managing dependencies is not enough, organizations must strive to eliminate them.
-This requires a deep dive into both technical and organizational landscapes to uncover where complexity can be reduced, allowing teams to regain autonomy.
+This requires a deep dive into both technical and organizational landscapes to uncover where complexity can be reduced, allowing teams to regain autonomy:

 Scaling is an essential first step in achieving business agility, but it’s not the final goal.
 While scaled Agile frameworks can help manage complexity, they often come with a price such as new layers of governance that can stifle the very flexibility and speed Agile was meant to deliver.
 To achieve true agility, organizations must go beyond scaling and embrace unscaling.
 This means simplifying structures, reducing dependencies, and empowering teams to operate autonomously without unnecessary overhead.